Article

 The persons liable to pay RZLT will be the “owners” of a “relevant site”.
 “Owners” is widely defined and includes any person who holds an interest or right to carry out development on or to the land.
 This may also include certain developers with contractual rights to develop such land.

-A “relevant site” is determined to be land that has been identified in the relevant local authorities’ RZLT map and will be land that is zoned solely or primarily for residential use or a mixture of uses including residential.
+A “relevant site” is determined to be land that has been identified in the relevant local authorities’ RZLT map and is zoned solely or primarily for residential use or a mixture of uses including residential.
 This land must also be:

 Exclusions